How to Dry Shoes After Washing without Damaging Them

 Step 2: Remove laces and insoles

-Remove the laces and insoles and allow the shoes to air dry in a well-ventilated spot away from direct sunlight.
-Besides, hang the laces and insoles on a drying rack like you would with soaking wet clothes.
+Take out the laces and the insoles, and let the shoes dry in an open area with proper ventilation but not under direct sunlight.
+Apart from this, you should hang the laces and the insoles on a drying rack as you would to wet clothing.

 Step 3: Roll up the newspaper pages and put them in the shoes

-Fill the shoes as much as possible by stuffing crumpled papers into the toe boxes and adding more until the inside is full.
+Continue to fill the shoes as much as possible by placing small crumpled papers in the toe boxes and packing them with more papers.

 Step 4: Wrap the wet shoes in newspaper pages